AbduBehindTheCode/shop-app/docs/PRIVACY_POLICY.md

 When you request account deletion:
 - We process your deletion request within 48 hours
-- All personal data (name, email, phone, address) is permanently deleted
+- All personal data (name, email, phone) is permanently deleted
 - You will receive a confirmation email
 - Some data may be retained if required by law